Dreeam-qwq/Leaf/README.md

 </div>

 > [!WARNING]
-> Leaf is an **EXPERIMENTAL** fork of [Paper](https://papermc.io/) there MAY BE issues depending on server to server, test and backup servers before switching to it.
+> Leaf is an **EXPERIMENTAL** fork of [Paper](https://papermc.io/) there MAY BE issues depending on server to server, test and backup servers before switching to it
+> LIGHTNINGLEAF has no relationship with Leaf / Winds Studio / Any other developers in Winds Studio or Leaf project

 ## 🍃 Features
  - **Fork of [Gale](https://github.com/Dreeam-qwq/Gale)** for better performance